mauricereichelt/render-with-decorators-test/README.md

 ## Issues

 Looking to contribute?
-Checkout this project's [Issues](https://github.com/cultivate-software/render-with-decorators/issues?q=is%3Aissue+is%3Aopen) on GitHub.
+PRs are welcome.
+Checkout this project's [Issues](https://github.com/cultivate-software/render-with-decorators/issues?q=is%3Aissue+is%3Aopen) on GitHub for existing issues.

 ### 🐛 Bugs